cki-project/skt-archived/README.md

     - Report build and/or test results using the specified "reporter".
       Currently results can be reported by e-mail or printed to stdout.
 This command expects `run` command to have completed.
+* `console-check`
+    - Check the specified console logs for any traces, and report the first trace found for each console log.
 * `cleanup`
     - Remove the build information file, kernel tarball.
 Remove state information from the configuration file, if saving state was enabled